google/earthengine-community/tutorials/identifying-first-day-no-snow/index.md

 - Results may appear different as you zoom in and out of the map because of [tile aggregation](https://developers.google.com/earth-engine/scale).
 It is best to view map data interactively with a relatively high zoom level.
-Additionally, for any analysis where a function provides a scale parameter, it is best to define it with the native resolution of the dataset (500m), which can include region reduction and exporting results.
+Additionally, for any analysis where a function provides a scale parameter (e.g., region reduction, exporting results), it is best to define it with the native resolution of the dataset (500m).

 - MODIS cloud masking can influence results.
 If there are a number of sequentially masked image pixel observations (clouds, poor quality), the